tryolabs/TLSphinx/README.md

 ## Installation

-The more clear way to integrate `TLSphinx` is using [Carthage] or similar method to get the framework bundle.
-This let you integrate the framework and the `Sphinx` module without _magic_.
+The easiest way to integrate `TLSphinx` is using [Carthage] or a similar method to get the framework bundle.
+This lets you integrate the framework and the `Sphinx` module without _magic_.

 #### Carthage